 Make sure the location you choose is away from constant direct sunlight.
 If not, there is a chance that the hatchlings inside the box will perish from heat exhaustion.

-If the box has an open front, it needs to be well buried in the vegetation.
-For instance, a climbing plant on a wall to conceal it from predators.
+If the box has an open front, it needs to be well buried in vegetation.

 When to clean out your bird house

 It's crucial to get rid of old nests after a bird house has been used and abandoned.

 Species like the blue tit won't use it again if it isn't taken away.

 Early autumn is the best time of year to clean bird houses, with the old nest being thrown out and any other materials brushed out.

 Cleaning bird houses will also get rid of bugs, who frequently make them their homes.
 It's best to keep the interior of the box as dry as possible, so when cleaning out the box, just use a small, stiff brush.